drBenway/pixi-vn-wiki/start/canvas-position.md

 - Where you put the pin on the photo is the anchor of the photograph.
 - Where you push the pin into on the cork board is the pos of the photograph.

-By default in Ren’Py, the push pin always starts in the top left corner of the photo, so to speak.
+By default in Pixi’VN, the push pin always starts in the top left corner of the photo, so to speak.
 If you want the top-left corner of the photo 200mm from the left side of the cork board, you will put it at xpos 200.
 If you also want the top-left corner 300mm down from the top of the board, you will put it at ypos 300.

 ![17351597056618553068745888144175](https://github.com/user-attachments/assets/c6955336-1c30-4518-8f05-edd950a1227e)